Patient education: Lichen sclerosus (Beyond the Basics)

 LICHEN SCLEROSUS TREATMENT

-The goals of treatment of LS are to relieve bothersome symptoms and to prevent the condition from worsening.
+The goals of treatment of lichen sclerosus (LS) are to relieve bothersome symptoms and to prevent the condition from worsening.
 A clinician may recommend medication for the physical symptoms, and may refer the patient for support and therapy for other issues associated with the condition, such as problems with sex.

-Patients who are diagnosed with LS should talk to their clinician about:
+Patients who are diagnosed with genital LS should talk to their clinician about:

-Depending on the severity of the condition, a healthcare provider may recommend one or more of the following treatments:
+Depending on the severity of the condition, a healthcare provider may recommend one or more of the following treatments for genital LS:

-Men who have lichen sclerosus are generally treated with circumcision, which removes the foreskin of the penis.
+Men who have genital LS are generally treated with circumcision, which removes the foreskin of the penis.
 After circumcision, LS does not usually come back.

 WHAT TO EXPECT

-The good news for patients who have been diagnosed with lichen sclerosus is that treatments such as topical steroid ointments are very effective.
-In one study of women and girls who were treated, 96 percent of patients showed improvement in their LS symptoms, and 66 percent of patients had relief of all LS symptoms.
+The good news for patients who have been diagnosed with lichen sclerosus (LS) is that treatments such as topical steroid ointments are very effective.
 Thus, early treatment of LS with topical steroids can prevent scarring.
-Follow up is important throughout the lifetime.
+Follow-up is important throughout the lifetime.

 WHERE TO GET MORE INFORMATION